brunocampos01/understanding-the-python-ecosystem/README.md

 ## Deep Learning

 *Frameworks for Neural Networks and Deep Learning.
-See: [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning).*
+Also see [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning).*

 * [caffe](https://github.com/BVLC/caffe) - A fast open framework for deep learning..
 * [keras](https://github.com/keras-team/keras) - A high-level neural networks library and capable of running on top of either TensorFlow or Theano.